dravidjoseph/EECS_448_project01/README.md

 ##Retrospective

 First, we probably should have started slightly earlier.
 Due to scheduling constraints, Richard was unable to participate as much as he would have liked.
 Also, we would have been able to extend the functionality if we had more time.
 Overall, this project required much more sharing of tasks and resources, and required the team to communicate on a level that was not really required by the first project.
 The team rose to the challenge and ultimately delivered an extended clock that both meets and exceeds the stated requirements.
 We are clearly starting to gel as a team and it is easier to recognize the assets that each team member brings to the table.

+#Sources

+1. Thanks to Liia, Josiah, and Paul for leaving us with an easily extendable codebase
+2. Bootstrap framework (for interface): getbootstrap.com
+3. Giulia Alfonsi, for her watchObject concept: github.com/electrig
+4.  w3schools.com, for their event timing tutorials.